DenDenMushi999/linux_configs/README.md

 # Terminal settings
 ## Powershell
-- I recommend to use PowerShell7, it have more capabilities
+- For Windows I recommend to use PowerShell7, it have more capabilities
 - Copy Profile.ps1 into $PSHOME\Profile.ps1

+## bash
+- for bash I use [oh-my-bash](https://github.com/ohmybash/oh-my-bash) with theme [agnoster](https://github.com/ohmybash/oh-my-bash/tree/master/themes/agnoster)

 # Conda settings
 - If you want to change default virtualenvs path, change conda config: